jessiewbailey/TaskFlow/database/README.md

-# Database Structure
+# TaskFlow Database

-This directory contains all database-related files for TaskFlow.
+This directory contains the database schema files and migration scripts for TaskFlow.

 ## Directory Structure